Kaisky/Portfolio_webpage_udacity_project/README.md

 # Portfolio_webpage_udacity_project
 Udacity Project for creating a portfolio webpage

-Clone the repository and open the index.html in your browser.
+Clone the repository and open the index.html from you local folder.
 No npm modules needed.
 Bootstrap loaded through CDN